Fifteen Years Ago

-"Yes," Mickey agreed sadly, "and I don't know what to do.
-I've tried pretty much everything I can think of, but I'm afraid I only have one choice left."
-He looked at Gearloose, but the chicken didn't respond, so he continued.
-"I'll have to leave this place."
+"Yes," Mickey said sadly, "and I don't know what to do about it.
+I've tried everything I could think of, but I'm afraid I only have one choice left."
+He looked at Gyro, but the other didn't respond, so he continued.
+"I have to leave Toontown."

-Gearloose jumped out of his seat.
+Gyro jumped out of his seat.
 "But sir, you can't go, especially not at a time like this!
 Toontown needs you now more than ever!"

 "Flippy?
 I'm not sure he'll be able to handle it."